How rates work

 We'll provide information in March/April that will let you know the proposed new amount you'll be paying for the year beginning 1 July 2025.

-We anticipate that rating values as at 1 September 2024 will be lower than 1 September 2021.
-This will not translate to a reduction in rates for individual properties unless their reduction in values is much bigger than the average.
+The rating values as of 1 September 2024 are lower than 1 September 2021.
+This will not likely lead to a reduction in rates for individual properties.

 Rates only pay for around three-quarters of running Council